jandr003/AquaTech-Thesis-Project/README.md

 # AquaTech - Aqua Smartguard Corp

-AquaTech is the official comprehensive Android application for **Aqua Smartguard Corp**, based in **Makati City**.
-It is designed to streamline water-related service management, connecting customers with skilled technicians.
-The platform integrates real-time tracking, AI-powered assistance, and seamless communication to enhance the service experience.
+**AquaTech** is an Android application developed for **Aqua Smartguard Corp.**, a water safety service company based in **Makati City**.
+The application was designed to support the company’s service operations by providing a digital platform for managing customer requests, technician assignments, service updates, and reports.
+It also allows customers and technicians to communicate and access relevant service information through the application, helping make the overall service process more organized and efficient.

 ## 🚀 Key Features